 It can also help us to enhance the analysis of medical imaging, model the complex geometry of neurons, design synthetic biological systems, and provide a patient's vital signs to a medical team before arriving at the hospital.
 Our mechanical engineers bring their unique expertise to these biomedical challenges.

-Safer, more robust batteries... new ceramic polymer hybrid materials that require less energy to produce... heat transport prediction and improved energy conversion... these are some of the areas our faculty are investigating with the assistance of machine learning tools.
+Safer, more robust batteries... new ceramic polymer hybrid materials that require less energy to produce... heat transport prediction and improved energy conversion...
+These are some of the areas our faculty are investigating with the assistance of machine learning tools.

 The computational power of machine learning can screen and reject millions of possible combinations that allow researchers to hone in on the best solutions.
 This process would otherwise take decades of trial and error in a laboratory setting.